calvin-dani/ch2_asterix/ch2driver/pytpcc/README.md

 For the Couchbase driver (`nestcollections`):

 - Transaction statements are defined in [`./drivers/nestcollectionsdriver.py`](./drivers/nestcollectionsdriver.py) for both CH2 and CH2++.
-- Analytical queries are defined in [`./constants.py`](./constants.py).
-This includes hand-optimized and "naive" versions of all 22 queries for both CH2 and CH2++.
+- Analytical queries are found under [`./analytical_queries/couchbase/`](./analytical_queries/couchbase/).
+There are both hand-optimized and "naive" versions of all 22 queries for both CH2 and CH2++.